Paperwork, Plugs, and Packing – Essential Tips for Students Moving to London

 If you are a student looking to move abroad to complete your studies and are looking for the experience of a lifetime – London is the place for you!

 Packing Essentials When Moving Abroad

-The other prep work is less stressful but can be time consuming, if you’re anything like me and think that you need to be prepared for anything – including blizzards which, actually do not happen in London!
-One thing to remember is you will not have the space nor the need, to fit your entire life into a couple of suitcases.
+The other prep work is less stressful but can be time-consuming, if you’re anything like me and think that you need to be prepared for anything – including blizzards which, actually do not happen in London!
+One thing to remember is you will not have space nor the need, to fit your entire life into a couple of suitcases.

 Bring the essentials for clothes; it is a great idea to bring clothes that can be layered.
 The temperature can change pretty quickly when it starts to rain and will chill you to the bone.